 WHY buy a Van?

-If you need to transport goods in an enclosed vehicle that will not fit in a car, that needs to be protected from the weather and be kept secure whilst still being very maneuverable and economical to run, then a van might be the answer for you.
+If you need to transport goods in an enclosed vehicle that will not fit in a car, that needs to be protected from the weather and kept secure whilst still being very maneuverable and economical to run.
+Then a van might be the answer.

-The small van is synonymous with small businesses whether it’s a tradesman, delivery driver, or even a mobile barista.
+The small van is synonymous with small businesses, whether a tradesman, delivery driver, or even a mobile barista.
 They offer great cargo carrying capacity whilst driveable on a standard license and can still be easily parked.

 WHAT factors should influence my decision when buying a Van?

-- Size – When you consider your needs, vans will normally be described as a short wheelbase or long wheelbase, which is an indication of length.
+- Size – When you consider your needs, vans will normally be described as short or long wheelbase, which indicates length.
 Think about what you need to carry and thus your required dimensions.
-Width is also key if, for example, you need to be able to load a standard size pallet in the rear.
-The bigger the van the harder it will be to park and manoeuver.
+Width is also key if, for example, you need to be able to load a standard-size pallet in the rear.
+The bigger the van, the harder it will be to park and maneuver.

 - Payload – What is the maximum weight the van will carry?
 Note this measure will also have to include vehicle occupants and fuel weight.
 A twin rear wheel axle will allow additional weight to be carried.
 It is important to know that a gross vehicle weight over 4.5 tons will require a special driver’s license.

-- Engine – Traditionally petrol gives better speed whilst diesel provides more pulling power and fuel economy.
-Another advantage is a diesel engine will have a longer service interval and designed to do more kilometres keeping your van on the road longer.
+- Engine – Traditionally, petrol gives better speed whilst diesel provides more pulling power and fuel economy.
+Another advantage is a diesel engine will have a longer service interval and is designed to do more kilometres keeping your van on the road longer.

-- Drive train – An automatic transmission although more expensive may significantly reduce your driving fatigue if you are negotiating city traffic.
-In the country, an all-wheel-drive variant might be needed to get you the places you need to go.
+- Drive train – Although more expensive, an automatic transmission may significantly reduce your driving fatigue if you are negotiating city traffic.
+In the country, an all-wheel-drive variant might be needed to get you where you need to go.

 Passenger considerations when buying a van

-- Weekend warrior – If the van will also be your transport during your time off is there any considerations you need to make like extra seating or provision to carry a bike or surfboard.
+- Weekend warrior – If the van will also be your transport during your time off, are there any considerations you need to make, like extra seating or provision to carry a bike or surfboard?

-- Seating– If your van is to carry the workers and the tools, extra seating is available in some models.
-Indeed most car manufactures offer a small minivan in the same format for moving up to 12 people (a special drivers license is required if you have more than 12 seats)
+- Seating– Extra seating is available in some models if your van is to carry the workers and the tools.
+Indeed most car manufacturers offer a small minivan in the same format for moving up to 12 people (a special driver’s license is required if you have more than 12 seats)

 Nice to haves when buying a van

-- Safety features if available might save someone’s life or making driving just that much simpler and could include adaptive cruise control, hill start, speed limiters, blind-spot monitoring, autonomous emergency braking, automatic headlights, lane departure, road sign assist, etc.
+- Safety features, if available, might save someone’s life or make driving just that much simpler and could include adaptive cruise control, hill start, speed limiters, blind-spot monitoring, autonomous emergency braking, automatic headlights, lane departure, road sign assist, etc.

 - Accessories – A van can become more versatile with optional accessories like roof rack, side awning, roof ladder, interior lighting, towbar, rear step, cargo barrier, grab handles, etc.

-- Warranty & reputation – Check to see how many years warranty you get if used in a commercial environment, also check online forums where others may share their experiences of driving that vehicle.
+- Warranty & reputation – Check for how many years of warranty you get if used in a commercial environment.
+Also, check online forums where others may share their experiences of driving that vehicle.

-- ANCAP Safety is a measure of how safe your car/van will be in the event of a crash.
+- ANCAP Safety measures how safe your car/van will be in the event of a crash.
 Ratings for vans in Australia can be found here.
-Simply the more stars the better.
+Simply the more stars, the better.